Panadestein/SublimeLinter-gfortran/README.md

 SublimeLinterFortran
 ================================

 Small [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) plugin for Fortran.
-It works better on free-format Fortran files.
-It provides very minimal linting capabilities.
-For something more complete see [SublimeFortran](https://github.com/315234/SublimeFortran.git) project.
+It works best on free-format Fortran files and provides minimal linting capabilities.
+For something more complete, see the [SublimeFortran](https://github.com/315234/SublimeFortran.git) project.

 ## Installation